panchul/workspace/doc/Motivational.md

 ---

-My contempt for others is evidence of my smallness, not theirs
+My contempt for others is evidence of my smallness, not theirs.

 ---